Danish modern: Main contributors

-Though he studied architecture at the Royal Academy, Juhl was a self-taught designer of furniture.
-In the late 1930s, he created furniture for himself but from 1945 he became recognized for his expressively sculptural designs, placing emphasis on form rather than function, so breaking tradition with the Klint school.
+An architect by training, Juhl graduated from the Royal Academy and spent 10 years in the profession before becoming a self-taught designer of furniture.
+In the late 1930s, he created furniture for himself but from 1945 he became recognized for his expressively sculptural designs, going beyond the Klint school to emphasize integrating form with function.
 His successful interior design work at the United Nations Headquarters in New York spread the notion of Danish Modern far and wide, paving the way for the international participation of his Danish colleagues.
 Two key pieces of furniture, in which the seat and backrest are separated from the wooden frame, are his 45-Chair, with its elegant armrests, and his Chieftain Chair (1949).
 Finn Juhl's home in Charlottenlund, just north of Copenhagen, has been preserved as he left it with the furniture he designed.